kelly-tran/respiratory-complex-I/README.md

 # respiratory-complex-I

-Bash scripts for calculating the reduction potential (E0) of respiratory complex I.
+Respiratory complex I is a multi-subunit protein complex with nine Fe-S clusters.
+The following bash scripts are used to characterize the reduction potentials (E0) of the Fe-S clusters using computational methods.

+First, the PDB crystal structure is prepared for the APBS continuum electrostatic energy calculations.
+Calculations can be performed for the Fe-S cluster in the peripheral hydrophilic domain (nine subunits) or the isolated subunit.

+* apbs_pdb_builder_iso.sh builds PDBs of the isolated subunit

+* apbs_pdb_builder_peri.sh builds PDBs of the hydrophilic peripheral domain

-* DGout_calculator.sh reads the solvation free energy from APBS and outputs the DGout and E0.
+Next, the solvation free energies are read from the APBS output.
+The E0 is calculated and written to a data file for plotting.

+* DGout_calculator.sh calculates the DGout and E0

-* E0_calculator.sh reads the solvation free energy from APBS and outputs the E0 profile.
+* E0_calculator.sh calculates the E0

-* aNQ2_calculator.sh reads the solvation free energy from APBS and outputs the E0 as function of salt concentration for a[2Fe-2S] in the Nqo2 subunit.
+* aNQ2_calculator.sh calculates the E0 as function of salt concentration for a[2Fe-2S] in the Nqo2 subunit

-* apbs_pdb_builder_iso.sh builds PDBs of the isolated subunit for continuum electrostatic energy calculations using the APBS program.

-* apbs_pdb_builder_peri.sh builds PDBs of the peripheral domain for continuum electrostatic energy calculations using the APBS program.